Chafalleiro/Server-scripts/README.md

 - DEFAULT_DIR="/var/log/NWStatus/"   - Put here the path to your log directory
 - LOGFILE="$DEFAULT_DIR""status.log" -  The name of the log file
-- STATUSFILE="$DEFAULT_DIR""ststus.txt" - The name of the check network status file
+- STATUSFILE="$DEFAULT_DIR""status.txt" - The name of the check network status file

 ## == Installation ==